Norberto Bernárdez Ávila

-Norberto Bernárdez Ávila (born April 20, 1987) is a Honduran single sculls rower.
-Bernardez represented Honduras at the 2008 Summer Olympics in Beijing, where he competed as the nation's lone rower in the men's single sculls, an event which was later dominated by defending Olympic champion Olaf Tufte of Norway.
-Bernardez placed second and thirty-first overall in the F-final by forty seconds behind Kenya's Matthew Lidaywa Mwange, with a time of 8:32.22.
+Norberto Bernárdez Ávila (born 20 April 1987) is a Honduran single sculls rower.
+He competed for the nation in international competition.
+Bernardez represented Honduras at the 2008 Summer Olympics in Beijing, where he competed as the nation's lone rower in the men's single sculls.
+He was the first rower to compete for Honduras at an Olympic Games.
+Overall, Bernárdez reached Final F and placed 31st out of the 32 rowers that competed in the event.